-Creamy Chicken Enchiladas – Before I posted this I had to look back through my posting archive to make sure that I hadn’t posted this before.
+Before I posted Creamy Chicken Enchiladas I had to look back through my posting archive to make sure that I hadn’t posted this before.
 I was surprised to find that I hadn’t because it is one of the few meals that we eat often.
 I always use the same recipe for chicken enchiladas and that’s pretty rare.
 I like to change it up as often as possible.
 So when I say that this is a good one, it really is.

-The cream cheese in the filling may not be authentic but it add such a rich creaminess that can’t be matched.
+The cream cheese in the filling may not be authentic but it adds such a rich creaminess that can’t be matched.
 The addition of homemade enchilada sauce, black beans, and olives makes it a huge winner in my book.
-This is one of my favorite dishes to make extra of and then freeze to eat later or for James to take with him when he works late at night.
+This is one of my favorite dishes to make extra of and then freeze to eat later.

 For the enchilada sauce: